ticean/magento-bitcoin/README.md

 ---------------------------

 - Assign payment addresses to customer bitcoin accounts.
+- Improve checkout flow (with suggestions from store owners).
 - More Payment information in Admin order view.
 (Confirmation counts, etc...)
 - Identify orders that have not been paid within a configurable time threshold.
 - Improved localization.
 - Reports and merchant tools.
+- Add "We Accept Bitcoin" and "Pay With Bitcoin" logos.
 - Hell of a lot more...